ryu878/clone_my_public_reps/README.md

 If you're thinking:

-> "Nice script… but I refuse to install anything."
+> "Nice script... but I refuse to install anything."

 Good news.
 You don’t need Python.